alexisforestier/Atelier-Python-HP/docs/installation.md

 ```
 conda create -n my_env
 ```
-to save time, you can directly create the environment with some installed packages, or install later (point5)
+to save time, you can directly create the environment with some installed packages, or install later (see below)

 ```
 conda create -n my_env spyder lmfit matplotlib pathlib configparser